SivaranjaniSankarkumar/LLM-MODEL/README.md

 # LLM-MODEL
 The Large Language Model (LLM) is a state-of-the-art natural language processing (NLP) model designed to understand and generate human-like text based on the input it receives.
 Built on advanced machine learning techniques and vast amounts of text data, LLMs have revolutionized various NLP tasks, including language translation.
+This repository contains a Python-based implementation of a Large Language Model (LLM) that integrates principles of data mining to enhance text generation, analysis, and understanding.
+Leveraging advanced machine learning techniques and data mining algorithms, this LLM aims to provide a robust framework for exploring and processing textual data, extracting meaningful insights, and generating coherent and contextually relevant text.